Free Consultation from a Top-Rated Tax Attorney

 What is the Chapter 7 Process?

-For Your Convenience, We Have 4 Locations in Ohio to Handle Any Bankruptcy Issues
+For Your Convenience we Have 5 Locations in Ohio to Handle Any Bankruptcy Issues

 Our Columbus (Westerville) bankruptcy office is conveniently located near highways I-71 and I-270.
 Our Newark Ohio bankruptcy office is conveniently located at 843 N. 21st Street, Suite 108 in Newark, Ohio 43055.
 Our Mt.
 Vernon Ohio bankruptcy office is conveniently located on the northeast corner of Mulberry Street and Gambier Street.
-Our Canton, Ohio bankruptcy office is located in Belden Village Tower, Suite 200, Canton, Ohio 44718.
+Our Canton, Ohio bankruptcy office is located in Belden Village Tower, Suite 200, Canton, Ohio 44718, and our Akron office.
 Our offices are handicap accessible.
-We accept various options for payment, and payment plans.
+We accept various options for payment, including credit cards. and payment plans.
 However, please note that we cannot accept credit or debit card payments from our bankruptcy clients.
 Contact us today for your free one-half hour initial consultation.

 Chapter 7 Consumer Bankruptcy